Reimagine Your Role (Matthew 5:13-16)

 Salt

 Salt is a fascinating image.
 In a world without refrigerators and freezers, salt was a preservative.
-It also gives taste to food.
+It enhances the flavor of food.
 Sometimes food is so bland that it needs some salt to give it some flavor.
 A few years ago I attended a chef’s demo, and the chef admitted that despite the health concerns that he’s very liberal with his use of salt because things just taste better with a bit of salt.

-So salt preserves and salt flavors.
+Salt both preserves and enhances flavor.
 But there’s another use of salt that occurred to me recently as I’ve been reading the Bible.
 There’s a term that appears a few times in the Hebrew Scriptures: covenant of salt.
 For instance, Numbers 18:19 says:

 All the holy contributions that the people of Israel present to the LORD I give to you, and to your sons and daughters with you, as a perpetual due.
 It is a covenant of salt forever before the LORD for you and for your offspring with you.